Your health matters

 Even if you don't have the student health insurance plan (SHIP), as a UC Davis student you can get medical attention from Student Health and Counseling Services.
 SHCS provides routine and urgent care, including services for mental health and alcohol and drug use.
 It also offers travel services to prepare you for study abroad and international trips.

 It's simple to schedule an appointment by phone or in person.
 There is also an online system that lets you write directly to your health providers and view or request forms and services.
-Experience for yourself why the we lead the nation in student health.

 How to stay safe